FREQUENTLY ASKED QUESTIONS

 6. When is payment due?

-All service agreements must be signed and paid by November 1st to be on our schedule for the winter, unless you are on our payment plan.
+All service agreements must be signed by November 1st to be on our schedule for the winter, and payments are due in two monthly installments - November and December.
 See question 8 for details of this plan.
-In order to receive a pre-pay discount, payment must be received by October 15th.
+In order to receive a pre-pay discount, payment must be received in full by October 15th.

 7. What forms of payment do you accept?